We're creating a new front-end 'Experience Kit'

 Make content easy to scan

-People often skim read, looking for words, headings or links that will help them achieve what they came to do as quickly as possible.
+People often scan content, looking for words, headings or links that will help them achieve what they came to do as quickly as possible.

-Design content so that it’s easy to scan by using:
+Write content so that it’s easy to read quickly by using:

 Use clear titles and subheadings

-Headings should be short, precise and reflect the task or information.
+Headings should be short and describe the task or information.
 This helps people decide whether to keep reading.
+Avoid the temptation to use headings to attract attention and sound exciting.
+They should always reflect what the content that follows is about.

 Good examples: